Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Potential Energy

-Stored energy that can later be converted into motion.
+Energy stored in an object because of its position can later be converted into motion.

 Mechanical Advantage